 - Email: [email protected]

-Prerequisites: ITNW 1325 and ITSC 1325 with a grade of "C" or better or approval of the Dean or designee
+Prerequisites: Successful Completion of ITNW 1325 and ITSC 1325 or instructor approval

 Core Curriculum Statement

 This course is not a core curriculum course.

 Utilize research tools to assist in network support